minowak/tf2-item-scanner/README.md

 Java 1.7 needed.

-You provide Sstarting STEAM_ID64 from which scanner starts scanning backpacks in search of selected items (in all qualities).
-It omits f2p and lets you specify time which this person spent on playing TF2
+You provide starting STEAM_ID64 from which scanner starts scanning backpacks of this user, his friends and member of groups his in.

+It lets you specify item filters and some other options.